The Angel on the High Street

 asked if he could join me

-“I noticed your ribbon,” he said
+“I saw your ribbon,” he said

 and we struck up friendship straight away